Civilization (Star Trek: Enterprise)

 "Civilization" is the ninth episode (production #109) of the television series Star Trek: Enterprise, and was written by Phyllis Strong and Michael Sussman.
 Mike Vejar served as director for the episode.
+The episode aired on UPN on November 14, 2001.

 Enterprise investigates a pre-industrial civilization of about 500 million people.
 They discover that there is another warp-capable species among the unsuspecting inhabitants.
-After Captain Archer, Commander Tucker, Ensign Sato, and Sub-Commander T'Pol arrive, they discover a local scientist who believes that a newly arrived merchant is causing a sickness in the town.
+After Captain Archer, Commander Tucker, Ensign Sato and Sub-Commander T'Pol arrive, they discover a local scientist who believes that a newly arrived merchant is causing a sickness in the town.

 Plot

 Enterprise locates a planet inhabited by pre-industrial humanoids called Akaali.
 Scanners also detect technology which does not correspond with the planet's technological level.
 Against Sub-Commander T'Pol's recommendation, Captain Archer decides to visit.
 Going in disguise, T'Pol suggests a distant rural landing site.
 Once in the Akaali city, Ensign Sato notices inhabitants that appear sick.
 Scans lead them to an old curio shop, but they encounter a force-field blocking the way.
 They are then confronted by a local apothecary, Riann.
 T'Pol stuns her, and when she awakens, Archer convinces her that he is an investigator from another city.